-Commanding your squad is an important part of fighting in Mass Effect.
+Commanding your squad is an important part of fighting in Mass Effect just like you do in Standoff 2.
 Determining power consumption will affect performance in combat if you don’t give it orders.
 You probably don’t want to micromanage every single action your allies take during a firefight.
 So when deciding how much power your squad uses, there are a few rules that apply to what skills and abilities they can use without your input.
 You can leave everything to your command, let them only use defensive skills, or give them complete and utter freedom with their skills.
 Here’s what each Squad power setting means in Mass Effect.

 What is Squad Power Usage doing in Mass Effect?